top of page

 Additional Complications

-In rare cases, a tooth infection can lead to other other serious complications, including:
+In rare cases, a tooth infection can lead to other serious complications, including:

 • Brain abscess